psychotimmy/aoc2023-cpm/README.md

 Day1-2.pas - runs in 47 seconds using the puzzle data.

+Day2-1.pas - runs in 7 seconds using the puzzle data.

 Day4-1.pas - runs in 17 seconds using the puzzle data.
 This does not require BIGILIB.PAS.

 Day4-2.pas - runs in 37 seconds using the puzzle data.